Manchester Town Hall

-Manchester Town Hall is a Victorian, Neo-gothic municipal building in Manchester, England.
+Manchester Town Hall is a Victorian, neo-Gothic municipal building in Manchester, England.
 It is the ceremonial headquarters of Manchester City Council and houses a number of local government departments.
 The building faces Albert Square to the north and St Peter's Square to the south, with Manchester Cenotaph facing its southern entrance.

 Designed by architect Alfred Waterhouse, the town hall was completed in 1877.
 The building contains offices and grand ceremonial rooms such as the Great Hall which is decorated with Ford Madox Brown's imposing Manchester Murals illustrating the history of the city.
 The entrance and Sculpture Hall contain busts and statues of influential figures including Dalton, Joule and Barbirolli.
 The exterior is dominated by the clock tower which rises to 280 ft and houses Great Abel, the clock bell.

 In 1938, a detached Town Hall Extension was completed and is connected by two covered bridges over Lloyd Street.
 The town hall was designated as a Grade I listed building on 25 February 1952.
+Both the building and the adjacent Albert Square have been closed since 2018 for refurbishment and are scheduled to be reopened in August 2026.

 History

 Old Town Hall

 Manchester's original civic administration was housed in the Police Office in King Street.
 It was replaced by the first Town Hall, to accommodate the growing local government and its civic assembly rooms.
 The Town Hall, also located in King Street at the corner of Cross Street, was designed by Francis Goodwin and constructed between 1822 and 1825, much of it by David Bellhouse.
 The building was designed with a screen of Ionic columns across a recessed centre, in a classicising manner strongly influenced by John Soane.
 The building was 134 ft long and 76 ft deep, the ground floor housed committee rooms and offices for the Chief Constable, Surveyor, Treasurer, other officers and clerks.
 The first floor held the Assembly Rooms.
 The building and land cost £39,587.

 As the size and wealth of the city grew, largely as a result of the textile industry, its administration outstripped the existing facilities, and a new building was proposed.
 The King Street building was subsequently occupied by a lending library and then Lloyds Bank.
-The facade was removed to Heaton Park in 1912, when a bank, 53 King Street was erected on the site.
+The façade was removed to Heaton Park in 1912, when a bank, 53 King Street was erected on the site.